List of United States representatives in the 6th Congress: List of representatives by seniority

 A numerical rank is assigned to each of the 106 members initially elected to the 6th Congress.
-Other members, who were not the first person elected to a seat but who joined the House during the Congress, are not assigned a number.
+Other members, who were not the first person elected to a seat but who joined the House of Representatives during the 6th Congress, are not assigned a number.

-Four Representatives-elect were not sworn in, as two died and two resigned.
-The list below includes the Representatives-elect (with name in italics), with the seniority they would have held if they had been sworn in.
+Four representatives-elect were not sworn in, as two died and two resigned.
+The list below includes the representatives-elect (with name in italics), with the seniority they would have held if they had been sworn in.

 Party designations used in this article are DR for Democratic-Republican members and F for Federalist representatives.
 Designations used for service in the first three congresses are (A) for Anti-Administration members and (P) for Pro-Administration representatives.